 - And most detergents.

-Please note: Borax contains two EDC, according to Environmental Working Group.
+Please note: Borax contains two EDCs, according to Environmental Working Group.
 I’ve occasionally used borax for disinfecting, after cleaning up small areas of mold.
 But will now look into safer alternatives.

 Free of synthetic fragrances